 These are just three of the many qualities that show you have what it takes to be a good project manager.
 You can validate your IT project management skills with a certification like CompTIA Project+.
 CompTIA Project+ is more versatile than other certifications because it covers essential project management concepts beyond the scope of just one methodology or framework.

-In a professional environment, there are so many different means of communicating – both verbally and in writing.
+There are so many different means of communicating – both verbally and in writing.
 You will need to learn how to communicate well in each of these capacities.
 Being easy to talk to makes you a desirable person to work with – and that’s a win for you and your colleagues.